mr-ansar/layer-cake/doc/source/encrypted-networking.rst

 	$ layer-cake add lan-cake lan-cake-encrypted
 	$ layer-cake update lan-cake --directory-at-lan='{"host": "192.168.1.195", "port": 54195}'
 	$ layer-cake update lan-cake-encrypted  --directory-at-lan='{"host": "192.168.1.195", "port": 54196}'
-	$ layer-cake update lan-cake-encrypted --encrypted-directory=true
+	$ layer-cake update lan-cake-encrypted --encrypted-directory
 	$ layer-cake start

 Default behaviour of **layer-cake** processes will result in connection to the first, unencrypted directory.
 This might be for convenience of development work.
 Production deployments would be configured to run on the second directory.

-For reasons such as security, reliability and performance, it is possible to configure a directory for the exclusive use of a single solution.
-The resource footprint of directory components is low (CPU cycles, memory peaks) and there is no disk usage other than logging.
+For reasons such as security, reliability and performance, there may be benefit in a directory for the exclusive use of a single solution.
+The resource footprint of directory components is low (i.e. CPU cycles, memory peaks) and there is no disk usage other than logging.
 All **layer-cake** logging is self-maintaining and capped at around 2Gb per role (i.e. a process within a *composite process*).
 Directory components are *not* involved in messaging between application processes, in the manner of a message broker.